syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 clusterctl generate cluster my-cluster --kubernetes-version v1.28.4 --control-plane-machine-count=3 --worker-machine-count=3  > my-cluster.yaml
 ```

-You can also use different flavors, e.g. to create a cluster with private network:
+You can also use different flavors, e.g., to create a cluster with the private network:

 ```shell
 clusterctl generate cluster my-cluster --kubernetes-version v1.28.4 --control-plane-machine-count=3 --worker-machine-count=3  --flavor hcloud-network > my-cluster.yaml